Wyman Guin

 "Beyond Bedlam" was the cover story in the August 1951 issue of Galaxy Science Fiction, illustrated by Ed Emshwiller.

-Wyman Woods Guin (pseudonym: Norman Menasco; March 1, 1915 – February 19, 1989) was an American pharmacologist and advertising executive best known for writing science fiction.
+Wyman Woods Guin (March 1, 1915 – February 19, 1989) was an American pharmacologist and advertising executive best known for writing science fiction.

-Born in Wanette, Oklahoma, he started publishing during 1950, and gained attention the next year with his novella "Beyond Bedlam" in Galaxy Science Fiction.
-He is known best as a short story writer and was associated strongly with Galaxy.
-He produced only one novel, The Standing Joy.
+Born in Wanette, Oklahoma, he published his first story "Trigger Tide" in 1950 under the pseudonym Norman Menasco.
+Guin gained attention the following year with his novella "Beyond Bedlam" in Galaxy Science Fiction, for which he is best remembered.
+He published one novel, The Standing Joy, in 1969.

-In 2013, Guin was named as recipient for the Cordwainer Smith Rediscovery Award at ReaderCon 24.
+In 2013, Guin was posthumously awarded the Cordwainer Smith Rediscovery Award at Readercon 24.